anonymousbruv/fieldd-extension-privacy/README.md

 ## About

-This privacy policy explains how the FieldD Extension handles user data and privacy concerns.
+This privacy policy explains how the Fieldd Extension handles user data and privacy concerns.
 It covers:
 - Data collection and usage
 - Required permissions
 - Data security